Minnesota Timberwolves: 2010–2014: the Timberwolves Process era

-2014–2020: The Wiggins and Towns era
+2014–2015: the arrival of Andrew Wiggins and Zach LaVine

 On August 23, 2014, the Timberwolves, Cleveland Cavaliers, and Philadelphia 76ers agreed on a three-way trade that would send Kevin Love to the Cavaliers to join LeBron James and Kyrie Irving.
 Minnesota received Andrew Wiggins, Anthony Bennett, Thaddeus Young, and a trade exception as part of the deal.
 The 76ers received Alexey Shved, Luc Mbah a Moute, and a 2015 first-round pick via the Miami Heat.

 The 2014–15 season marked a new era for the Timberwolves, beginning with the Kevin Love trade.
 Flip Saunders was promoted to head coach, making it his second stint with the Timberwolves after coaching the team from 1995 to 2005.
 The Timberwolves started the new season with a 105–101 loss to the Memphis Grizzlies, with Wiggins making his debut.
 The team recorded its first win the following game, a 97–91 victory over the Detroit Pistons.
 On November 12, 2014, the Timberwolves played an international home game at Mexico City Arena against the Houston Rockets.
 The Timberwolves had a 16–66 record for the season and missed the playoffs for the 11th consecutive year.

 Despite this, Wiggins was selected as the NBA Rookie of the Year, the first player in franchise history to be so honored.
 Draft pick Zach LaVine gained league notoriety after winning the Slam Dunk Contest.
 LaVine and Wiggins, dubbed "The Bounce Brothers", were seen as being the future of the franchise.